Topics Opinion Exchange Meeting with Mr. Dao Hong Lan, Minister of Health of Vietnam" was held.

-This opinion exchange meeting was initiated by Mr. Noriaki Masabayashi, Policy Advisor to the Vietnamese Ministry of Health, an expert from the Japan International Cooperation Agency (JICA) who accompanied the delegation, and was supported by the Office of International Pharmaceutical Regulations of the Ministry of Health, Labour and Welfare.
-Vietnam is currently in the process of drafting a bill to amend its Pharmaceutical Affairs Law, which is expected to be approved by the National Assembly in 2024.
+This meeting to exchange opinions was initiated by Mr. Noriaki Shorin, Policy Advisor to the Vietnamese Ministry of Health, an expert from the Japan International Cooperation Agency (JICA) who accompanied the delegation, and was supported by the Office of International Pharmaceutical Regulations of the Ministry of Health, Labour and Welfare.
+Vietnam is currently preparing a bill to revise its Pharmaceutical Affairs Law, which is expected to be approved by the National Assembly in 2024.
 In revising the law, Vietnam is adopting international practices, improving approval review procedures, and addressing issues faced under the current law.
 In addition, as part of our plans for the future development of the pharmaceutical industry, we are considering the overseas expansion of domestic companies and the investment in and attraction of foreign companies to Vietnam, and we are trying to obtain information widely from overseas.

-On the day of the meeting, the Pharmaceutical Association of Japan welcomed a delegation from the Vietnamese Ministry of Health, including Mr. Dao Hong Lan, Minister of Health, and Mr. Vu Toan Kwong, Director of the Drug Administration Department, as well as 11 members of the delegation and their interpreters.
+On the day of the meeting, the JPMA welcomed a delegation from the Vietnamese Ministry of Health, including Mr. Dao Hong Lan, Minister of Health, and Mr. Vu Toan Kwong, Director of the Drug Administration Department, as well as 11 interpreters from the Japanese side, including five members of the JPMA's Board of Directors, headed by Mr. Kenshi Kinoshita, Chairman of the JPMA's International Affairs Committee, and 16 members of the Asian Subcommittee, led by Mr. Nobuo Murakami, Chairman of the JPMA's International Affairs Committee.
 The Japanese side was led by Mr. Nobuo Murakami, Chairman of the International Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ).

 Below are some of the topics taken up as issues and requests.